sydecar/zod-prisma/README.md

       nodeEsModules = false
       /// adhere's to node's standards for es module usage by adding extensions to relative imports
       /// nodeEsModules = true

+      excludeCreateUpdate = false
+      /// do not generate create and update models
     }
     ```